With summer ending in Chadron, now is an ideal time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s moldy, you can sanitize it by flowing thinned bleach through the tube to clean the line.
-Or you can buy a new tube.
+Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s scummy, you can clean it by pouring watered-down bleach through the tube to flush the line.
+Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall